Ukrainian Comedian Faces Crazed Hecklers

 So you can see why concerns have been raised.

-Well, I mean, it's it's beefing up the international tensions as well, with China is warning its own AI minds to avoid going to the US as part of the ongoing AI battle after the release of DeepSeek.
+Well, I mean it's it's beefing up the international tensions as well with China China is warning its own AI minds to avoid going to the US as part of the ongoing AI battle after the release of DeepSeek.

 Now, until recently, I would have said that's the kind of thing that China would do to US visitors, but now

-So I think now instead of risking their AI talent getting caught up in their international struggles, they're keeping them close to home, where the only real threat is a government official leaning over their shoulder asking, so when are we getting sentient robots we can bang?
+Where the only real threat is a government official leaning over their shoulder asking, So, when are we getting sentient robots we can bang?

 Well, I mean, I mean, looking at the state of AI in America, what it's done recently, and since we last recorded,